BehzadShayeghTry/MipsSingleSycle/README.md

 Test :

- Tor test, put test.txt in project directory and rename it as instructions.txt.
+ To test, put test.txt in project directory and rename it as instructions.txt.